Blaze-Leo/Stereo-Reconstruction/README.md

 # Depth-Reconstruction

-Estimates the depth of an image (currently uses a trained model for single image depth estimation, we wish to change it to stereo models) and uses that to create a 3d object of the image.
+Divides the image into textures on assumption that same coloured parts that are adjacent together are flat object faces.
+Then caluculates the distance from the original pixel to the other stereo image and displays creates a disparity map that can be used to create a 3d model.
+Pretty good accuracy, but can be made far better if not bound the run time cost.
+Optimization could be done, but won't change the runtime drastically.